lukebarhoumeh/Reconciliation/README.md

 Use `dotnet test Reconciliation.Tests/Reconciliation.Tests.csproj`.

-Test results are written to the `TestResults` directory by the CI workflow and uploaded as an artifact when available.
-If no results are produced the workflow logs a warning rather than failing the build.
+Test results are written to the `TestResults` directory by the CI workflow and uploaded as an artifact only when files exist.
+The workflow checks the directory after test execution and logs a warning if it is missing or empty without failing the build.
 See the workflow run summary for links to download artifacts.

 - Fuzzy column matching with optional checkbox in the UI.
 Common variants such